 - Have procedures and policies to ensure the inaccessibility of non-public information that is housed by third-party vendors.

-Will the new regulations only affect New York?
+Do the new regulations only affect New York?

-Although the proposed regulations are New York-specific, it is highly likely that other states will be adopting similar requirements– and not just for financial services.
+Although the regulations are New York-specific, it is highly likely that other states will be adopting similar requirements– and not just for financial services.
 Industries across the board can expect that there will soon be multiple regulations proposed to beef up cyber security measures and ensure training is in place.

-Although the proposed requirements do mandate annual training and assessments of vulnerability, one important component is still missing– a way to test the effectiveness of the training.
+Although the requirements do mandate annual training and assessments of vulnerability, one important component is still missing– a way to test the effectiveness of the training.

 This missing link is a looming issue, regardless of the industry that is involved.
 For many companies, corporate cyber training may be in place, but the effectiveness of the cyber education remains suspect.
 Are the employees really digesting the information in a way that will significantly improve cyber readiness?
 So far, there is little proof that an employee’s name on a training roster will prevent the compromise of private or personal information.

-Annual training, such as that indicated in the New York proposal, may quickly be forgotten, and the proof of inadequacy is often a devastating breach of information that will cost thousands—if not millions—of company dollars to address.
+Annual training, such as that indicated in the New York regulation, may quickly be forgotten, and the proof of inadequacy is often a devastating breach of information that will cost thousands—if not millions—of company dollars to address.

 While once-a-year training may meet government requirements it goes against recommendations of a number of Security Frameworks such as NIST, ISO, HIPAA and others.
 These frameworks all agree that content should be amongst other things, engaging, continuous, short, simple and personal.
 Once a year training offers no way to validate the effectiveness of an employee’s cyber education.
 In addition, although the lengthy cyber security classes that may comprise the training often include important information, the data presented may not be absorbed because it is not offered in easily digested, bite-sized portions.